Specialists for Fatal Car Accidents in Missouri

 Missouri is ranked as the 19th state in which you are most likely to be involved in a fatal car accident.
 If you have been involved in a fatal car accident in Missouri, it is essential that you contact an experienced personal injury or wrongful death attorney who has an understanding of the local courts.

-There were significantly fewer fatal car accidents Missouri in 2018 than there were in 2017.
+There were significantly fewer fatal car accidents in Missouri in 2018 than there were in 2017.
 The number of people killed in motor vehicle accidents was observed in interactions between different types of vehicles.
 In 2016, accidents that involved alcohol accounted for 244 deaths.
-Speeding contributed in 328 fatalities that same calendar year.
+Speeding contributed to 328 fatalities that same calendar year.
 In 2014, semi-trucks were involved in 114 deaths which are about 20 additional accidents than in 2013.
 Motorcycle accidents increased from 74 motorcyclists in 2013, 91 in 2014, 97 people in 2015, and up to 127 bikers in 2016.

 Over the past few years, records provided by the National Highway Traffic Safety Administration have shown that the state has experienced an increase in the number of vehicle fatalities.
 As of 2018, the trend reversed.
 In 2005, the total was 1,257.
 In 2017, the total was 937 The total for 2018, however, was 877.